lupyuen/lupyuen.github.io/src/avaota.md

 - Anyone porting NuttX from __QEMU to Real SBC__?
 This walkthrough shall be mighty helpful!

+TODO: Before Porting NuttX, we observe the SBC and its Natural Behaviour: How does it boot Linux?

 Why?
 Pr test bot
 New soc